slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 Non-trainable params: 0 (0.00 Byte)
 _________________________________________________________________
 ```
-The 55×2 matrix is now reduced to a 110-element vector by the Flatten layer.
+he 55×2 matrix is now reduced to a 110-element vector by the Flatten layer.

 Finally, we train the model on the classification task and evaluate its performance.